 Learn more about the Conscious Aging Workshop »

-- A two-part combination book study of Women Rowing North, the best seller by Mary Pipher, and a mini retreat titled, “Navigating Your River of Life.”
+- Book Study and Mini Retreat: A two-part combination book study of Women Rowing North, the best seller by Mary Pipher, and a mini retreat titled, “Navigating Your River of Life.”
 These gatherings focus directly on women who are 55+ and they offer time for reflection and group conversation about our choices through compassion, intention, and mindfulness to discover what brings heart and meaning to our lives.

 - Resilience Art: An uplifting workshop based on my grief coloring book of the same title, published in 2018, which shows attendees how to use the book to self-nurture, and to help honor the pain of their grief and transform it into healing with creative rituals and music especially chosen for the event.
 Available to anyone grieving the loss of a loved one, family caregivers, activity directors of assisted living centers, and students studying social work and psychology.